inouire/java-basics/doc/Args.md

 ## Args

 The Args class allows you to get options values from the command line arguments.
-You define the name of the flag for this option, and the option value will be taken from the argument *after* this flag (if it exists...)
+You define the name of the flag (or several names) for this option, and the option value will be taken from the argument *after* this flag (if it exists...)
-The options can be of boolean, integer, or string type.
+The options can have boolean, integer, or string type.

 ```java
 //get a boolean value